kbarbou/mamba-driven-mri2ct/README.md

 Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
 Nature methods, 18(2), 203-211.
 ```

+> [!NOTE]
+> If you encounter any issues with the code, environment setup, or have questions regarding the methodology, please feel free to contact `kbarbounakis@biomed.ntua.gr`.